LogLM: From Task-based to Instruction-based Automated Log Analysis: Experiment

 \subsection{Research Questions \& Key Findings}

 In this section, we describe the research questions (RQ) on evaluating LogLM and the key findings in experiments.

-\textbf{RQ1:} Can the instruction-based approach outperform task-based methods in log analysis capabilities?
+\textbf{RQ1:} Can the instruction-based approach outperform task-based methods in the five log analysis capabilities?

 \textbf{Key Findings of RQ1:} To assess LogLM's log analysis capabilities, in Section~\ref{sec:RQ1}, we compare its performance with existing task-based methods across five benchmarks representing different log analysis capabilities.
-As a single model, LogLM-7B consistently outperforms 20 existing approaches across different analysis tasks, highlighting its strong industrial application potential due to its high performance and cost-effective deployment.
+As a single model, LogLM-7B consistently outperforms 20 existing approaches across different analysis tasks, highlighting its strong industrial application potential due to its cost-effectiveness.

 \textbf{RQ2:} (A) What contributes to LogLM's superior performance?
 (B) Can LogLM reduce reliance on in-domain and task-specific log data?
 (C) Does the model benefit from increased diversity and quantity of training instructions?